wp-plugins/scormi/readme.txt

 The report uses Bootstrap 3 and has been built to work correctly with the standard WordPress theme.
 Using a 3rd party theme that is not mobile responsive or has CSS idiosyncrasies can cause formatting issues on small screens.

 = What's the math behind the quality scorecard? =
-A post entitled Blog Post Quality Scorecard at Scromi.net explains this.
+See Blog Post Quality Scorecard at Scromi.net for the details.

 == Screenshots ==
 1. Scormi report in the WordPress admin.